Should you be an activist?

 We may have freedom of speech, although that is somewhat debatable, but we most definitely do not have freedom of opinions.
 Our opinions are being steered by just very few people, perhaps and possibly by few more than a handful of them.
 Who pulls their strings?

 If you came here without having seen the F4L website-statistics summary-report, make sure to visit the page with the report.
-It shows, in a nutshell, that you very likely did not know a few things that you need to know to make you a better activist, not that “perfection” requires improving, right? 😉
+It shows, in a nutshell, that you very likely did not know a few things that you need to know to make you a better activist, not that “perfection” requires any improvements, right? 😉